 Enforcement and penalties

 Students who do not follow the guidelines of the Residential Living Requirement will be in violation of the Code of Student Conduct and will face sanctions as described in the Code.
-Students not granted an exception will receive a housing assignment, be charged standard pricing for room and board as part of our routine billing procedures and are subject to all fees outlined in the housing refund policy.
+In addition, students not approved for an exception will be charged standard pricing for room and board as part of routine billing procedures and are subject to fees outlined in the Housing Refund Policy.